Since 2008, Three Over Four has operated with a client-side perspective.

 Aaron Templer is a 20+ year marketing professional and active hobbyist musician.
 Along with founding and running Three Over Four, Aaron is an American Marketing Association (AMA) professional instructor, a past president of the Colorado AMA, and current President the AMA’s Professional Chapters Council which advises the national organization and advises, mentors, and develops leadership training for all the local chapter leaders across the country.

-Three Over Four also refers to the underpinnings of swing, which is the rhythmic foundation of jazz.
-Like jazz Three Over Four uses the power of values-based leadership.
-It’s the most effective path to influence: Understanding and aligning shared values, and acting as servants to all stakeholders.
+From an influence perspective, understanding polyrhythms are the most effective path to influence: Understanding and aligning shared values, and acting as servants to all stakeholders.

 More on polyrhythms: